google/WebFundamentals/src/content/en/updates/2017/06/user-centric-performance-metrics.md

 ```

 What `PerformanceObserver` gives us that we've never had before is the ability
-to subscribe to performance events after they happen and respond to them in a
+to subscribe to performance events as they happen and respond to them in an
 asynchronous fashion.
 This replaces the older
 [PerformanceTiming](https://www.w3.org/TR/navigation-timing/#sec-navigation-
 timing-interface) interface, which often required polling to see when the data